db-benchmarks/db-benchmarks/README.md

 These all are waiting for your contribution!

 ### Features wishlist:
-* Measure not only response time, but resource consumption:
+* Measure not only response time, but also resource consumption, such as:
   - RAM consumption for each query
   - CPU consumption
   - IO consumption
-* Measure not only response time, but throughput
+* Measure not only response time, but also throughput.
-* Make it easy to use it in CI, so each new commit is tested and if it's slower than previously the test is not passed
+* Make it easy to use in CI, so that each new commit is tested and if it's slower than previously, the test is not passed.
-* Make it mobile-friendly
+* Make it mobile-friendly.
-* Higher quality for cold query tests (there's only one cold run made per query now which makes the metric usable in purely information purposes, it's not as high quality as Fast avg")
+* Improve the quality of cold query tests (currently, only one cold run is made per query, which makes the metric usable for informational purposes only, it's not as high quality as Fast avg").